 This course is designed to introduce the key concepts of logistics and supply chain management.
 Focus will be on the framework for supply chain management, transportation, and warehousing activities.
 Students will also learn how the physical, financial, and information portions of a supply chain work together to optimize the flow of goods throughout the entire global supply chain.
+Prerequisite: BSAD 212 or BSAD 302 with a minimum grade of "C".

 BSAD-421: MARKETING COMMUNICATIONS.
-3 hour
+3 hours